Taking a Me-Day

 So what leads us to feel that we can’t spend time on ourselves?
 And how do we break that cycle?
 Have we become so achievement-oriented and focused on others’ needs that we can’t take time to do what we want to do?
 And do we believe that self-sacrifice is a requirement of being a parent?

-The benefits of self-care
+The Benefits of Self-care

 We know that self-care is essential for people regardless of whether they are parents and that chronic stress can contribute to health problems, anxiety, depression, and substance use.
 I know that I feel much less stressed and happier when I take time out for myself.
 I am also much more productive and enjoy my work more when I am approaching work feeling refreshed rather than worn down.
 I sleep better and feel less anxious when I have engaged in self-care.
 I am also a better parent when I have taken a me-day recently: I laugh more, am more patient, and have the energy to set limits when necessary.